New York Rangers: Return to the playoffs (2005–2011)

-At the 2007 NHL Entry Draft, the Rangers chose Alexei Cherepanov 17th overall, who had been ranked by the NHL Central Scouting Bureau as the number one European skater.
-Despite the departure of Michael Nylander, the 2007 free agency season started with a bang for the Rangers, with the signing of two high-profile centerman; Scott Gomez on a seven-year contract, as well as Chris Drury on a five-year deal.
-The moves, along with retaining most other key players, had been met favorably, and the Rangers made the playoffs for the third consecutive season and the second round for the second season in a row.
-Despite these streaks, the Rangers failed to meet expectations, losing their second-round series to the Pittsburgh Penguins.
-The following off-season saw the departures of captain Jaromir Jagr to the KHL, and alternate captains Martin Straka and Brendan Shanahan, who left to play in the Czech Republic and with the New Jersey Devils, respectively.
+At the 2007 NHL entry draft, the Rangers chose Alexei Cherepanov 17th overall, who had been ranked by the NHL Central Scouting Bureau as the number one European skater.
+In the 2007 offseason, they signed Scott Gomez to a seven-year contract, as well as Chris Drury to a five-year deal.
+The Rangers made the playoffs for the third consecutive season and the second round for the second consecutive season.
+In the first round against the New Jersey Devils, in game three, Sean Avery faced himself towards Devils goaltender Martin Brodeur and moved his arms and stick in an attempt to screen any shots from the Rangers.
+After the game, the league made it an unsportsmanlike conduct penalty to purposefully screen the goalie with your arms and stick.
+Following their first-round victory, they lost to the Pittsburgh Penguins in the second round.
+The following offseason saw the departures of captain Jaromir Jagr to the KHL and Martin Straka, who left to play in the Czech Republic.